MUSICAL BIOGRAPHY – PETER FARRIE

 This is in reverse, with the most recent events first.

-Currently I am writing for and helping put together Patterns, a new collaboration for Studio 36 Exeter, featuring a varied team of artists, performers and scientists.
-This will be performed at St Sidwell’s Community Centre on 21st October 2017.
+In October 2017 I wrote for and helped programme Patterns, a new collaboration for Studio 36 Exeter, featuring a varied team of artists, performers and scientists.
+This was a sellout success when first performed at St Sidwell’s Community Centre on 21st October 2017.

 Some of my recent performances have included spots at Exeter Respect festival in 2017, headlining Exeter Phoenix’s Taking the Mic event in 2016 and supporting the Panic Brothers at the Exeter Phoenix main auditorium in 2014.

 During the current decade I have participated in the spoken word and song collective Adjusting the Contrast, alongside Dartmoor poets Susan Taylor and Simon Williams and songwriter Katie Whitehouse.
 This has led to performances at Ways With Words and St Ives Literature festival.
 I have also written for, performed in and helped programme the multi-faceted multimedia performance Why Not?
 What If? for Studio 36 Exeter.

 In 2010 I launched the MySongLife project, writing and recording a song a month over the period of a year.
 During that time I was commissioned to write a song using lyric fragments from Alice Oswald’s poem Dart.
 The song Form of a Wave was featured in the Ways With Words festival at Dartington Hall.